rlisagor/freshen/README.rst

 - The parser now supports several natural language aliases for a keyword.
 - If a natural language translation is not found for a keyword, English will be used.
 - "@After" hooks are now run in the *opposite* order of which they are registered.
-- Improved error handling and reporting
+- Improved error handling and reporting.

-There is also some modifications that are incomatible with Cucumber.
+There are also some modifications that are incompatible with Cucumber.

-- Only the step definition module named "steps" is used by default
+- Only the step definition module named "steps" is used by default.
-- Users can override this behavior with the "Use step definitions from" keyword
+- Users can override this behavior with the "Use step definitions from" keyword.
-- Freshen distinguishes "Given" steps from "When" steps and "Then" steps
+- Freshen distinguishes "Given" steps from "When" steps and "Then" steps.

 ----------------------------------------------------------------------